David Ropeik

-David P. Ropeik (/ˈroʊpiːk/ ROH-peek) is an international consultant, author, teacher, and speaker on risk perception and risk communication.
+David P. Ropeik (/ˈroʊpiːk/ ROH-peek) is an American international consultant, author, teacher, and speaker on risk perception and risk communication.
 He is also creator and director of Improving Media Coverage of Risk, a training program for journalists.
 He is a regular contributor to Big Think, Psychology Today, Cognoscenti, Medium and the Huffington Post.
 He has also written articles for other publications, including Nieman Reports.

 Background

 He was born in Albany, NY and grew up in Trenton, NJ.
-David attended Northwestern University where he received a BSJ from the Medill School of Journalism in 1972 and a MSJ the following year.
+Ropeik attended Northwestern University where he received a BSJ from the Medill School of Journalism in 1972 and a MSJ the following year.

-Following graduate school, David began as a radio and television reporter for WTIC in Hartford, CT, which was soon sold to Post-Newsweek and became WFSB-TV.
-From 1978-2000: he worked at WCVB-TV in Boston as a reporter.
-David became a specialist in environmental news and was an early member of the Society for Environmental Journalists (SEJ).
-While at WCVB, David won two Alfred I. duPont-Columbia University Awards for excellence in television journalism.
+Following graduate school, Ropeik began as a radio and television reporter for WTIC in Hartford, CT, which was soon sold to Post-Newsweek and became WFSB-TV.
+From 1978-2000, he worked at WCVB-TV in Boston as a reporter.
+Ropeik became a specialist in environmental news and was an early member of the Society for Environmental Journalists (SEJ).
+While at WCVB, Ropeik won two Alfred I. duPont-Columbia University Awards for excellence in television journalism.
 He also won a national Gabriel Award, National Headliner Awards (including a Best of Show additional honor), and seven regional Emmy Awards.

 He was a Knight Science Journalism Fellow at MIT from 1994-5 and a National Tropical Botanical Garden Fellow in 1999.